Maltretieren/maltretieren.github.com/_posts/2014-11-02-ApiDoc-Generation.md

 }
 {% endhighlight %}

-Prevent smartcomments from generating doc for functions you don't want to be visible in the documentation.
+Prevent smartcomments from generating comments for functions you don't want to be visible in the documentation.
 Annotate with `/** @private  */` comment.

 {% highlight javascript linenos=table %}
 /** @private  */